Alcoholic liver disease

 Call your health care provider if:

-Discuss your alcohol intake with your doctor.
-The doctor can counsel you about how much alcohol is safe to drink for your situation.
+Talk to your doctor about your alcohol intake.
+The doctor can counsel you about how much alcohol is safe for you.

 Carithers RL, McClain C. Alcoholic liver disease.
 In: Feldman M, Friedman LS, Brandt LJ.
 Feldman: Sleisinger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, Pa: Saunders Elsevier; 2010:chap 84.